 Neurological problems in babies can occur for a variety of reasons.
 In some cases, neurological problems are congenital, or occurring before birth.
 In other cases, prematurity or difficulties during delivery can result in brain injuries resulting in neurological problems.
 The most common forms of neurological problems and related conditions in babies include:

-- Asphyxia (oxygen deprivation): Asphyxia occurs when the infant is deprived of oxygen before, during, or after birth.
+- Asphyxia (oxygen deprivation at birth): Asphyxia occurs when the infant is deprived of oxygen before, during, or after birth.

 - Seizures: Seizures are a common neurological problem for infants, and can range in severity depending on the exact cause.